Families

 Michele Rolewitz

 Photo of Michele RolewitzMichele was born in Moorhead, Minnesota and raised in Fargo, North Dakota.
 She graduated from the North Dakota School for the Deaf and attended the National Technical Institute for the Deaf in Rochester, New York.
-She has worked for North Dakota State University for the past 37 years as a Financial Aid and Scholarship Specialist.
+She has worked for North Dakota State University for the past 41 years as a Financial Aid and Scholarship Specialist.
 Michele was born deaf, weighing 4 pounds 7 ounces, as she was two months premature.
-Michele was taught ASL from birth, as her grandparents are both Deaf, and their children use ASL.
+Michele was taught ASL from birth, as her grandparents were both Deaf, and their children use ASL.

 Michele has been a Deaf Mentor since November 2013.
 She became a mentor because she enjoys teaching ASL to families with Deaf children.
 She has taught ASL at university, secondary and community education levels.
 Michele feels it is very important for families to have full communication with ASL.
 It makes her very happy to see Deaf children communicating with their family and friends in ASL.

-Michele has three daughters who have blessed her with eight grandchildren.
+Michele has three daughters who have blessed her with 12 grandchildren.
 She also has three cats.
 She enjoys gardening, canning, traveling, reading and spending time with her family.
 Michele has a knack for making others smile and bringing positivity to any situation.

 Northeast Region

-Mandy MacDonald
+Mandy Lawyer

 Photo of Mandy MacDonaldMandy was born and raised in Biwabik, Minnesota.
 She has a Bachelor of Science in Biology from the University of Minnesota – Duluth.
 Mandy was born deaf, but it went undetected until she was two years old.
-When she was two and a half, a teacher came to her family’s home and taught them sign language.
-She uses bi-modal communication by using ASL and spoken English at home.
+When she was two-and-a-half, a teacher came to her family’s home and taught them sign language.
+She uses bimodal communication by using ASL and spoken English at home.

 Mandy has worked continuously as a Deaf Mentor since 2009.
-Mandy became a Deaf Mentor because she felt the need to pay-it-forward from her family’s experience in having a teacher come to their home and teach them ASL.
-When Mandy was growing up, she loved attending large social events set up for Deaf and hard of hearing children.
+Mandy became a mentor because she felt the need to pay it forward due to her family’s experience of having a teacher come to their home and teach them ASL.
+When Mandy was growing up, she loved attending large social events set up for deaf and hard-of-hearing children.
 These events gave her a space in which she could belong and use the ASL she was given.
 Mandy also works for St. Louis County Public Health and Human Services.
+Mandy loves to read and is a huge fan of Dean Koontz and Stephen King.
+She loves cats!
+Mandy has one hearing son, and she uses ASL with him.

 East/West Central Region